ishan0102/rsrch/README.md

 </p>

 ### Push
-You can push arXiv abstract links to your Notion database and have it autofill all of the relevant fields.
+You can push arXiv abstract links, PDF links, or IDs to your Notion database and have it autofill all of the relevant fields.

 ```bash
 cd src